-The Warkworth Observatory is located approximately 60km north of Auckland, New Zealand.
+The Warkworth Observatory is 60km north of Auckland.
 The site is operated by the Auckland University of Technology.

-To avoid disturbing the GNSS antenna the stations position was also determined using indirect terrestrial survey techniques from three reference marks located equidistant around the GNSS station.
+To avoid disturbing the GNSS antenna, the station's position was also determined using indirect terrestrial survey techniques from 3 reference marks located equidistant around the GNSS station.

 Owenga, Chatham Islands

-The purpose of this survey was to determine the height of the GNSS antenna and DORIS beacon above their ground marks and determine the relationship between the two.
+The survey was to determine the height of the GNSS antenna and DORIS beacon above their ground marks and determine the relationship between the two.
 This survey was completed by LINZ in 2016.

 New Zealand Local Tie Survey Reports

 More information about the surveys can be found in their associated reports.

 OWMG (IGS), OWFC (IDS),